Join the Movement - Sign the Delay Manifesto 📑

 This helps protect accounts from hijacking, impersonation, and scams.

-7. Review Media Auto-Download Settings
+How to Review Media Auto-Download Settings on WhatsApp

 - Go to Settings → Storage and Data